 The New Bedford Strengthening Families (NBSF) AmeriCorps Program - An AmeriCorps State program led by United Way of Greater New Bedford.
 AmeriCorps is a national service program where members provide service to make people safer, stronger, and healthier to strengthen their communities.
 AmeriCorps members serving at different host sites implement evidence-based interventions that strengthen families, with a focus on preventing child abuse and neglect.
 The NBSF AmeriCorps program is based in the Strengthening Families Protective Factors Framework that centers on five interrelated family protective factors: knowledge of parenting and child development, concrete supports in times of need, social connections, social and emotional competence of children, and parental resilience.
+This program did not continue during fiscal year 2024.

-Family Support Program accounted for 44% of total program expenditures for the year ended June 30, 2023.
+Family Support Program accounted for 50% and 44% of total program expenditures for the years ended June 30, 2024 and 2023, respectively.